 As the owner of the vehicle, it is your choice of where to have your vehicle repaired.

-At Turner Bodyworks, we work on your behalf to get your vehicle repaired properly.
-We work with your insurance company, on your behalf, to make sure this happens.
+At Fleet Works, we work on your behalf to get your vehicle repaired properly.
+We work with your insurance company, to make sure this happens.
 We do not make concessions with insurance companies in exchange for referrals.
 We fully stand behind our workmanship and any parts or materials that we use for repairs have warranties from their respective manufacturers.

 We will do an assessment of the damages and work with your insurance company in determining what repairs are needed.